akorb/master-thesis-meta/README.md

 Written from scratch.
 It contains the C code to create the data for the TCB Info Evidence X.509 extension defined in [DICE Attestation Architecture](https://trustedcomputinggroup.org/resource/dice-attestation-architecture/) (6.1.1).

-The C code is copied at compile-time to where it is needed (ra_verifier and dice_data_generator).
+The C code is copied at compile-time to where it is needed (ra_endpoints and dice_data_generator).
 I didn't get it to work for the [optee_os](https://github.com/akorb/optee_os/) repository, however, so to optee_os I had to copy it manually, yielding duplicated code.
 Not nice, but works.

 ___